Freudenstadt: Municipal subdivisions

 The borough of Freudenstadt is divided into the town of Freudenstadt with Christophstal and Zwieselberg (together 16,159 inhabitants) and the outlying districts of Dietersweiler and Lauterbad (2,256), Grüntal and Frutenhof (1,027), Igelsberg (254), Kniebis (947), Musbach (761) and Wittlensweiler (2,186).
 These are further divided into villages, hamlets, farms and individual houses.

+Climate

 Main sights

 The market place, flanked by arcaded houses, is the largest market place in Germany.
 The Rathaus (Town Hall), at the market place, houses the museum of local history.

 On the south side of the market place is the Evangelical Lutheran Church, with its green tower roofs.
 It was built between 1601 and 1608, and is considered the most significant building of Freudenstadt.
 It was built in the Gothic/Renaissance style.

 The Friedrichsturm (Frederick's Tower) is a 25m high tower which is built 799m above sea level on the Kienberg.
 It was built of red sandstone from the northern Black Forest in 1899 for the 300 year anniversary of Freudenstadt.
 On days with a clear sky it offers a view over the whole Murg valley, a view over Dornstetten and Schopfloch.